KaleoCtrl Svelte Themes

 • Mesa Vulkan driver (Intel open-source Mesa driver) provides the GPU compute layer

-• Default model: large-v3-turbo (809M params, GGML format) — best balance of accuracy and speed
+• Default model: large-v3-turbo (809M params, GGML format) — chosen as accuracy/speed compromise

-• Streaming mode: audio is transcribed in real-time as you speak, not after you stop
+• Streaming mode: audio is transcribed incrementally during speech, not only after silence

-• Inference runs at near real-time speed on the Iris Xe, with partial results delivered every ~1 second
+• On the Iris Xe, partial results are emitted approximately every second

 Limitation: Real-time simultaneous speech-to-text is not achievable on this hardware.
 The Intel Iris Xe iGPU lacks the compute power for true simultaneous transcription — there is a noticeable delay between speaking and text output.
 For low-latency real-time STT, a dedicated GPU (e.g. NVIDIA with CUDA) is recommended.